Gaming giant Stillfront buys Croatia’s Nanobit for up to $148mn | bne IntelliNews

 The value of the deal is in the range of $100mn to $148mn; Stillfront will initially acquire 78% of Nanobit's shares for $100mn, after which it will buy the remaining 22% for up to $48mn based on Nanobit's performance in fiscal years 2021 and 2022.

-“The mobile gaming industry is growing rapidly and becoming more globalized.
+“The mobile gaming industry is growing rapidly and becoming more globalised.
 If we want to remain number 1, we need to move forward.
-By joining the Stillfront group, Nanobit is gaining additional momentum, which will allow us to further grow and develop new ambitious plans and projects”, said Alan Sumina and Zoran Vucinic, CEOs of Nanobit in a press release published by the Croatian company.
+By joining the Stillfront group, Nanobit is gaining additional momentum, which will allow us to further grow and develop new ambitious plans and projects”, said Alan Sumina and Zoran Vucinic, CEOs of Nanobit, in a press release published by the Croatian company.

-”Over the past 12 years, Alan and Zoran, together with their team at Nanobit, have created an impressive gaming Studio with a solid niche market in the exciting genre of lifestyle games.
+“Over the past 12 years, Alan and Zoran, together with their team at Nanobit, have created an impressive gaming Studio with a solid niche market in the exciting genre of lifestyle games.
 We look forward to working with them to take the company to an even higher level.
-Over the past year, their games portfolio has recorded an impressive growth, and we also see strong growth potential in the future, including promising new games that are in development,” said Jorgen Larsson, CEO of Stillfront.
+Over the past year, their games portfolio has recorded impressive growth, and we also see strong growth potential in the future, including promising new games that are in development,” said Jorgen Larsson, CEO of Stillfront.

 Stillfront comprises 14 gaming studios in the US, UK, Germany, France, the Middle East and North Africa (MENA) and Asia.
 It has a portfolio of more than 50 games played by over 2bn people.